 It’s time to dive into another fact file – and this time around, we’re going to be focusing on the Siberian freeze.
-Whether or not you’re planning to set up a woolly parka and move into the great white east any time soon, here are a few fascinating facts about Siberia you might not be aware of.
+Whether or not you’re planning to set up a woolly parka and move into the great white east any time soon, here are a few fun facts about Siberia you might not be aware of.

 Siberia is truly massive.
 In fact, even on paper, it’s hard to understand just how colossal the region actually is!
 It measures around 13.1 million square km.
 To put that into perspective, that’s more than three quarters of the whole of Russia – and almost 9% of all of earth’s land mass.
 However, it is extremely sparse.